denisidoro/navi/docs/installation/README.md

 ## Building from source

-You can also build navi from source, it's mainly used by contributors to test their modifications can be used by end users who want to build their own version.
+You can also build navi from source, it's mainly used by contributors to test their modifications but can be used by end users who want to build their own version.

 - You need to clone the repository: